jnozzi/cocoadev.com/markdown/CocoaStepTwo.md

 ** Third Party Cocoa Books **

-General/CocoaBooks provides a list of books about Cocoa programming along with reader reviews and comments.
+CocoaBooks provides a list of books about Cocoa programming along with reader reviews and comments.

 ** Other Cocoa Resources **

-Many resources are listed at General/CocoaResources.
+Many resources are listed at CocoaResources.
 The following are of particular importance:

 * Apple's Cocoa Developer Mailing List - http://lists.apple.com/mailman/listinfo/cocoa-dev